Academic Policies for Class Enrollment

 |Term:||Repeating a course is permitted beginning:|

 Permission numbers are required to add classes, including repeated courses, beginning with the second week of instruction in the fall and spring semesters.
-For all registration dates, see the Semester Bulletin.
+For more enrollment dates, see the Registration Calendar.
 For Late Registration dates and policies, see Add and Drop Classes.

 Repeat policies and unit limits differ for undergraduate and graduate students as summarized below.